 Sharon A. Wilkerson, Ph.D., RN, CNE, ANEF

-Prior to arriving at Texas A&M-Corpus Christi, Dr. Wilkerson was director of doctoral program development and associate professor at the Purdue University School of Nursing.
+Prior to arriving at Texas A&M-Corpus Christi, Dr. Wilkerson was director of doctoral program development and an associate professor at the Purdue University School of Nursing.
 She also previously worked with Indiana University and St. Joseph Mercy Hospital in Pontiac, Michigan.

 A staff nurse for a variety of patients, Dr. Wilkerson's specialty is pediatrics.
-She was a clinical nurse specialist for children with respiratory problems and nurse researcher for several years, conducting evidence-based research on nursing care.
+She was a clinical nurse specialist for children with respiratory problems and a nurse researcher for several years, conducting evidence-based research on nursing care.

 Her current research efforts involve premature infants in the neonatal intensive care unit (NICU).
 Studies include implementation of kangaroo care with premature infants, development care in the NICU, parenting skills with premature infants and, most recently, hearing development in the premature infant.